-- Emergency Radio Communication System - The Homer Volunteer Fire Department secured an FY2020 grant from the AK Division of Homeland Security and Emergency Management to complete the upgrade of the mobile radios carried by Department staff and mobile repeaters for response vehicles.
-Upgrades to the Port & Harbor handheld radios and repeater were completed with CARES Act funding.
-The City's systematic upgrade of its Emergency Radio Communication System will continue as other components of the project remain to be upgraded. - Kachemak Heritage Land Trust Poopdeck Platt Community Park Trail
+The Homer Volunteer Fire Department secured an FY2020 grant from the AK Division of Homeland Security and Emergency Management to complete the upgrade of the mobile radios carried by Department staff and mobile repeaters for response vehicles.
+Upgrades to the Port & Harbor handheld radios and repeater were completed with CARES Act funding, bringing the City's systematic upgrade of its Emergency Radio Communication System close to completion.
+Upgrades to the Public Works radio communications equipment still remain.

+• Kachemak Heritage Land Trust Poopdeck Platt Community Park Trail Project completed.